Hofken Hub

 Research Your Stay

-If you really want to avoid rewards programs or using a travel credit card, you can avoid paying resort fees by doing your research.
+Before booking a hotel, travelers could do their research to find hotels that do not charge resort fees.
+They could use websites like ResortFeeChecker to compare resort fees across hotels in their destination and choose hotels with lower fees.
+Doing research can help travelers save money and avoid any surprises at checkout.
 In all actuality, only about 6% of hotels charge fees.
 That’s a pretty small percentage in the scheme of things.
 It may be harder to find if your destination is a popular tourist spot (such as Las Vegas or Hawaii).
 But with a little patience and some research, it is possible to find some.

 Save Money With Hoken